Manoui/website/index.md

 The data used in this analysis is Quotebank, a corpus containing citations extracted from newspapers over the years 2008 to 2020.
 If you are interested in the methods used to extract quotes and attribute them to speakers, have a look at the [paper](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).
 You can also use this related [tool](https://quotebank.dlab.tools) that allows you to enter a keyword and it will search the database for related quotes and show you its occurrence over time.

 Using this set of quotes (2015-2020), we selected only the 1% most famous quotes with more than 215 occurrences in newspapers, and also sampled random quotes with less than 10 occurrences to be considered as non-famous.
-With this set of quotes we aim at analyzing what makes a quote famous or what makes it fall into the abyss of oblivion.
+With this set of quotes, we aim at analyzing what makes a quote famous or what makes it fall into the abyss of oblivion.
 In order to avoid artifacts of quotes being often cited because of differences in fame among speakers we selected famous and non-famous quotes from speakers appearing in the [Pantheon database](Yu, A. Z., et al. (2016).
 Pantheon 1.0, a manually verified dataset of globally famous biographies.
 Scientific Data 2:150075. doi: 10.1038/sdata.2015.75)).
 It was generated on the basis of Wikipedia bibliographies views, the number of different Wikipedia languages, the coefficient of variation etc. and it combines those values in a single metric, the historical popularity index (HPI).

 OK enough with the boring pre-processing steps (crucial in data science tho).
 Now let us dive into the data and see if we can answer our existential question.